pathminder/pathminder.github.io/_skills/perform.md

 *Memorable Performance:* In a prosperous city, you can earn 1d6 gp/day.
 In time, you may come to the attention of noble patrons and develop a national reputation.

 *Extraordinary Performance:* In a prosperous city, you can earn 3d6 gp/day.
 In time, you may draw attention from distant patrons, or even from extraplanar beings.

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.
+Each Perform skill gains access to skill unlocks separately.

+**5 Ranks:** Whenever you attempt a Bluff, Diplomacy, Handle Animal, or Intimidate check, you can attempt a DC 20 Perform check to gain a +2 circumstance bonus on the check.

+**10 Ranks:** Whenever you cast a spell with the emotion or language-dependent descriptor, you can attempt a DC 25 Perform check to increase the save DC by 1.

+**15 Ranks:** Whenever you cast a spell with the emotion or language-dependent descriptor, you can attempt a DC 30 Perform check to increase your caster level by 1.
+You must choose whether to use this ability or the ability unlocked at 10 ranks when casting the spell.

+**20 Ranks:** Choose one of the following skills: Bluff, Diplomacy, or Intimidate.
+When you attempt a skill check with that skill, you can also attempt a Perform check and use the better result to determine the success of that skill check.